rundeck/docs/docs/manual/projects/node-execution/aws-ssm.md

 ::: enterprise
 :::

-## Description
+## Overview
-The Node Executor and File Copier plugins use [AWS's Systems Manager](https://aws.amazon.com/systems-manager/) (previously named "SSM") to send commands, files and scripts to remote nodes.
-Specifically, they make use of System Manager's [Run Command](https://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html).
+The Node Executor and File Copier plugins use [AWS Systems Manager](https://aws.amazon.com/systems-manager/) to send commands, files and scripts to remote nodes.

-**From AWS's Documentation:**
-_Using Run Command, a capability of AWS Systems Manager, you can remotely and securely manage the configuration of your managed nodes.
-A managed node is any Amazon Elastic Compute Cloud (Amazon EC2) instance, edge device, or on-premises server or virtual machine (VM) in your hybrid environment that has been configured for Systems Manager._
+Using the SSM plugins allows for Process Automation to communicate with EC2 instances through the SSM service, rather than another communication protocol - such as SSH.

-This means that Rundeck does **not** need direct connectivity to the remote infrastructure.
-Rather, Rundeck sends commands to the Systems Manager service, and then the Systems Manager agents _pull_ their tasks onto their host EC2s.
+Process Automation sends commands to the Systems Manager service, and then the Systems Manager agents _pull_ their tasks onto their host EC2s.

 The File Copier plugin uses Systems Manager _and_ S3 to copy files to remote nodes as well as run scripts on remote nodes.